efea-umich/cse-593/main-project/project.typ

 === Results
 // Report the results of heuristic evaluation here.
 // Does the assignment contain notes on all usability issues that the experts found with corresponding usability heuristic and severity score?
 (Note that you should compile all of the individual reports into one report, you can note if there are duplicate issues.)
 The six evaluators identified usability issues in our prototype, along with corresponding usability heuristics and severity ratings.
 They all had familiarity with smartwatch technology, though their experience levels varied, and each applied Nielsen's Usability Heuristics to assess the design.
+The full heuristic evaluation report is available in Appendix E.2.

 A consistent source of concern was the absence of clear indicators for the dynamic hitbox feature.
 Several participants could not discern if the system was active or how to revert an incorrect prediction, which compromised their control over typing.
 This issue commonly related to heuristics regarding system status visibility and user control.
 Missing or inconsistent navigation functions were another prominent theme: some screens lacked a visible Back button or included ambiguous icons that made switching between suggestions and the main conversation difficult.
 Participants also noted the absence of standard smartwatch features such as voice input, emojis, and language switching.
 Evaluators explained that these omissions reduced the prototype's suitability for day-to-day use by failing to address user expectations for common interactions.